What Are Opiates?

 Opiates include those drugs derived directly from the opioid poppy, while the term opioid is more commonly used to include these and synthetically produced drugs that mimic the effects these substances produce.
 The opioid drug class includes opiates like heroin and a variety of highly-addictive prescription painkillers.

-Every drug within this class has the potential to be abused in a manner that leads to addiction, overdose, and withdrawal, some more so than others.
+Every drug within this class has the potential to be used in a manner that leads to addiction, overdose, and withdrawal, some more so than others.

 Opioid painkillers are responsible for countless addictions; these drugs include:

 - hydrocodone (Vicodin, Lortab, and Lorcet)

 - oxycodone (OxyContin, Percodan, and Percocet)

 Opioids create their effects due to the way they work on your central nervous system (CNS), an impact that produces the pain-relieving and euphoric effects opioid is known for.
 The effects on the CNS system are also what produce withdrawal, should the drug suddenly become absent, or the dosage drastically reduced.

 When a person takes an opioid on a regular basis, either through prescribed or illicit use, their body may become reliant on it to function.
 This is called physical dependence.
 A dependency from prescribed use does not mean a person is addicted, however, it may mean that they encounter symptoms of withdrawal should they quit cold turkey.